Reuse of Public Sector Information

 Should the request prove to be extensive or complex the 20-day deadline may be extended.
 Requests maybe refused if the document contains content which is owned by a third party; the content of the document is exempted under the FOIA or supplying the document falls outside the public task of the Council.
 Some information will be reusable without charge.
 A licence fee may be required in some circumstances.
 The response to your request will set out any conditions for the re-use of the information.
 There are 2 forms of licence, one were a fee is payable and the other where there is no fee payable.

 There is no standard charge and any charge will be decided on a case by case basis.

-Should you wish to make a complaint about the way the we have managed your request for re-use of information, you may make a complaint using the our complaints procedure.
+Read our complaints procedure, should you wish to make a complaint about the way the we have managed your request for re-use of information.